learn-co-curriculum/atoms-and-compounds/README.md

 Have fun programming some compounds!!!

-<a href='https://learn.co/lessons/atoms-and-compounds' data-visibility='hidden'>View this lesson on Learn.co</a>
+<p data-visibility='hidden'>View <a href='https://learn.co/lessons/atoms-and-compounds' title='Atoms to Compounds via Object Orientation'>Atoms to Compounds via Object Orientation</a> on Learn.co and start learning to code for free.</p>